gerkov77/gerkov77.github.io/_posts/2023-11-03-Creating -A-Custom-Slider_in_swiftUI.markdown

 ---

 In my current work as an iOS developer I have found it kind of hard to customize  Sliders im SwiftUI in a convenient way.
-So as it is relatively easy to implement a new control in SwiftUI, I have decided to give it a shot.  ( You can download the sourcecode for the project [Here](https://gist.github.com/gerkov77/30adc7333177c13629f0a749363a34de) )
+So as it is relatively easy to implement a new control in SwiftUI, I have decided to give it a shot.  ( You can download the source code for the project [Here](https://gist.github.com/gerkov77/30adc7333177c13629f0a749363a34de) )
 My process for this project was the following:

 1. Creating the basic slider skeleton - a bar with a draggable handle